EgoFSD: Ego-Centric Fully Sparse Paradigm with Uncertainty Denoising and Iterative Refinement for Efficient End-to-End Self-Driving: Our Approach

 \subsection{Uncertainty Denoising}

 Due to the planning-oriented modular design, output uncertainty from each individual module will be inevitably introduced and passed through to the downstream tasks, leading to inferior and fragile system.
 Under this circumstance, we propose a two-level uncertainty modeling strategy to further stabilize the whole framework.

-On one hand, \textbf{position-level diffusion process} is performed on ground-truth boxes of interactive agents $B_{i} \in \mathbb{R}^{K\times 11}$ for additional trajectory prediction of noisy agents $B_{n} = {B_{i} + \Delta B_{pos} \in \mathbb{R}^{G\times K\times11}}$ equipped with $G$ groups of random noises following uniform distributions. $\Delta B_{pos}$ locates within two different ranges of $\{-s, s\}$ and $\{-2s, -s\}\cup\{s, 2s\}$ to indicate positives and negatives respectively, where $s$ indicates the noise scale.
+On one hand, \textbf{position-level diffusion process} is performed on Top-$K$ boxes of interactive agents $\mathbf{B}_{i} \in \mathbb{R}^{K\times 11}$ for additional trajectory prediction of noisy agents:

+which are equipped with $G$ groups of random noises following uniform distributions. $\Delta B_{pos}$ locates within two different ranges of $\{-s, s\}$ and $\{-2s, -s\}\cup\{s, 2s\}$ to indicate positives and negatives respectively, where $s$ indicates the noise scale.
 This process aims to promote the stability of motion forecasting for interactive agents with uncertain detected positions, scales and velocities.

 On the other hand, \textbf{trajectory-level denoising process} is also introduced for robust offset prediction of proposal trajectory of ego-vehicle in the planning optimization stage.
-Different from the position diffusion of detection or motion query described above, we apply the random noise to trajectory offsets of ego-vehicle $\Delta B_{traj} \in \mathbb{R}^{G\times T_{e}\times2}$, where $s$ depends on the Final Displacement (FD) of ground-truth ego future trajectory.
+Different from the position diffusion of agent query on the purpose of detection and motion, we apply the random noise $\Delta \psi_{traj}$ to the ground-truth trajectory $\mathbf{\psi}_{gt}$ of ego-vehicle: